Skip to content

 }

-Shorthand binders in pure-boolean contexts (assignment value, return, function argument) are a compile error: there is nowhere for them to bind.
-Use if (x is …) or match(x is …) instead.
+Shorthand binders in pure-boolean contexts (assignment value, return, function argument) are a compile error.
+Example:

 Match blocks